architagrawal/course-exchnge-telegram-bot/README.md

-# ASU Course Exchange Bot 🎓🤖
+# Course Exchange Bot 🎓🤖

-A lightweight Python Telegram bot built to help ASU students exchange classes (swap courses).
+A lightweight Python Telegram bot built to help students exchange classes (swap courses).
 It integrates with MySQL, uses the Telegram Bot API, and can operate via a webhook (ngrok) or polling.
 The project demonstrates building functional chatbots, DB-driven matching logic, and building reliable user flows.

 ---